 What do we mean by dysphagia supports?

-Dysphagia supports we may fund include:
+Dysphagia supports we can fund include:

 • low-cost assistive technology – this means equipment, technology, or devices to help you eat and drink